 PREFILED DIECT TESTIMONY (NONCONFIDENTIAL) OF HAROLD “SKIP” YORK, Ph.D.
 ON BEHALF OF PUGET SOUND ENERGY, INC.

-AUGUST 11, 2015
+REVISED SEPTEMBER 23, 2015

 natural gas prices.
 The first study was conducted in March 2014, and the second study is an update to the March 2014 report.